 If you have never danced tango before, would you book into an intermediate class?
-Same example applies when choosing a Pilates class.
-Pilates exercise was created by Joseph Pilates who was influenced by professional dancers, gymnasts and athletes.
+When choosing a Pilates class, the same example applies.
+Pilates exercise was created by Joseph Pilates, who was influenced by professional dancers, gymnasts and athletes.
 The repertoire is complex and requires mastering.
 Very few actually get to master the advanced repertoire.

 Very often people who are very fit but have never done Pilates sign up for an intermediate reformer class for the first time.
 Seems like they expect beginners classes to be slow, boring, and only for those who are not active or have back pain.
-Although there is some truth to the fact that many sedentary people with back issues tend to come to beginner classes, the truth is, you need to start from the beginning.
-First of all, beginners classes will teach the proper technique and basic principles required to progress to the next level.
+Although there is some truth to the fact that many sedentary people with back issues tend to come to beginner classes, everyone needs to start from the beginning.
+First of all, beginner classes will teach the proper technique and basic principles required to progress to the next level.

 Avoid this Common Mistake

-The most common mistake people make is when they are newcomers to Pilates and still try intermediate classes for the first time.
-Usually what ends up happening is that they get lost, perform the exercises poorly and don’t get the full benefit of the workout.
-Rather, such novices who book into intermediate classes do not get to feel the right muscles due to poor execution and lack of proper technique.
-Additionally, there is the danger of injury when not executing the exercises properly.
-Likewise, anyone who tried an intermediate fencing class without ever doing fencing would likely run the risk of injury.
+Booking into an intermediate class is the most common mistake newcomers make.
+What usually ends up happening is that they don’t feel anything.
+In all likelihood, due to being unable to connect the right muscles, getting lost in the choreography and thus, performing the exercises poorly.
+As a result, they don’t get the full benefit of the workout.
+Commonly, novices who book into intermediate classes do not get to feel the right muscles due to poor execution and lack of proper technique.
+Additionally, there is an increased chance of injury when one is not executing the exercises properly.
+Imagine anyone who tried an intermediate fencing class without ever doing fencing, for instance.
+Would they run the risk of injury?

 The complex choreography the classical Pilates repertoire is not mastered in a single class.
 One needs to learn the basic repertoire in order to progress to more advanced levels.